amanchadha/coursera-deep-learning-specialization/README.md

-# Deep Learning Specialization on Coursera
+# Deep Learning Specialization on Coursera (offered by deeplearning.ai)

 Notes, programming assignments and quizzes from all courses in the Coursera [Deep Learning specialization](https://www.coursera.org/specializations/deep-learning) offered by `deeplearning.ai`.